-If you keep the panels clean they should last in excess of 30 years.
-The efficiency of Pv producing power over 20 years will reduce by roughly 1% per year.
-20 years – 20% = 80%.
-Therefore a new 100watt panel – 20% reduction in life cycle = 80 watt output in year 20.
+If you keep the panels clean they should last in excess of 30-40 years.
+The efficiency of solar panel producing power over 25 years will reduce -20% (roughly 0.8% per year)

 PV systems are inherently very low-maintenance;

-- Wash the panels every 2-3 months when it’s not hot ( before sun rise / after sunset ), to remove dust or any other dirt.
+- Wash the panels every 2-3 months when it’s not hot ( before sun rise / after sunset ), to remove dust or any other dirt or bird content.

-- Off-Grid – Check battery water levels every month and test batteries every 2nd month.
-Replace faulty batteries if required.
+- Off-Grid – Lead Acid batteries – check battery water levels every month and test batteries every 2nd month.
+Replace faulty batteries if required. – Lithium batteries – No maintenance.

 Sizing and Placement of system?

 Pv Systems should be mounted correctly and angled north facing to optimize the amount of sun they receive to maximize efficiency.
+Try to prevent shade.
 The optimum generation of electricity will depend on how close to north facing the panels are angled and will vary during season changes.
 The best average all year round angle for Bloemfontein is 25 – 35 degrees North.

 It’s not a matter of how big your house is… every household differs…

-To deliver the kWh per 24 Hour period you need to install the correct solar equipment in order to meet the kWh requirements you need.
-Kwp PV on roof x 6h a day = kwh production a day.
+To deliver the kWh per 24 hour period you need to install the correct solar equipment in order to meet the kWh requirements you need.
+Kwp PV on roof x 5h irradiation a day = kwh production a day.

-Example: Bloemfontein 6kwp Pv x 5.5 hours per day = 33kwh production per day.
+Example: Bloemfontein: 6kWp Pv x 5 hours irradiation per day = 30kWh production per day.

 Operation, specification & parameters:

-Important note: Battery / off grid systems – You have to know the capacity of the system and you have to stay in the parameters of that system.
-Do not overload the system, do not use more kwh per day than what the system is designed for.
+Battery / off grid systems – You have to know the capacity of the system and you have to stay in the parameters of that system.
+Do not overload the system, do not use more kWh per day than what the system is designed for.

-The Inverter may peak at 4000 watt (4kw) for short periods with use of a hairdryer or a kettle but the total hour usage must not exceed 1.66kwh.
+The Inverter may peak at 4000 watt (4kW) for short periods with use of a hairdryer or a kettle but the total energy usage must not exceed 1.66kwh in that specific hour.
 If you use more kW per hour average than what it is designed for the system it will have a shortfall and will shut down or transfer back to grid if grid is available.

 Stay with in the parameters that the system is designed for and plan internal load shedding on bad weather days if there is no grid or generator backup.